typelevel/doobie/yax/docs/src/main/tut/12-Custom-Mappings.md

 ### Setting Up

 #+scalaz
-The examples in this chapter require the `postgres` add-on, as well as the [argonaut](http://argonaut.io/) JSON library, which you can add to your build thus:
+The examples in this chapter require the `doobie-postgres` add-on, as well as the [argonaut](http://argonaut.io/) JSON library, which you can add to your build thus:
 #-scalaz
 #+cats
-The examples in this chapter require the `postgres` add-on, as well as the [circe](http://circe.io/) JSON library, which you can add to your build thus:
+The examples in this chapter require the `doobie-postgres-cats` add-on, as well as the [circe](http://circe.io/) JSON library, which you can add to your build thus:
 #-cats

 ```scala